How the NED game changed

 NED roles had been an old boys club for too long; companies started to realize that they were massively undervaluing underrepresented groups like women and people from ethnically diverse backgrounds.
 As in all fields, hiring from a small demographic of older, and generally white men was obviously suboptimal when looking for the best talent.
 It also created the impression of an old-fashioned company, and hurt the brand of the company.
 Why would you want to work for a company where only a narrow demographic of society can make it to the very top?

 The traditional, conservative approach of just hiring those people with a bunch of existing and historic board seats didn’t suit people from diverse backgrounds who had been largely excluded in the past.
 As greater diversity and inclusion became a priority for companies, we’ve seen increased representation for women and other under-represented groups on boards.
-Whilst there is still undoubtedly much more work to be done, it’s clear that progress is being made.
+Whilst there is still undoubtedly much more work to be done, it’s clear that progress is being made in making hiring a NED a more inclusive process.

 The importance of relevant executive experience